cmhsu2012/RR3/README.md

-#This is a Sage program for the Small Eisenstein congruences and explicit non-Gorenstein R=T project.
+#This is the Sage program for the Small Eisenstein congruences and explicit non-Gorenstein R=T project.
 Please find below a list of descriptions for the files in this program.

 1. RR3_main_program: This is the main program file that should be executed in Sage.
 You choose your ell_1 value in this file.